Classic Data Science Shapes Era of Hyper-Personalized Services

 Machine learning can also use this data to predict sales.
 Sales forecasting can identify benchmarks.
 It can determine incremental impacts of new initiatives and it can help to allocate resources in response to expected demand.
-Projecting future budgets requirements also becomes more accurate.
+Projecting future budget requirements also becomes more accurate.

 The ability to analyze other important business metrics like customer churn also helps to retain customers, which positively impacts the bottom line.